HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2018

 - No engine setbacks permitted from factory position.

 - All cars must run HEI distributor or stock ignition system.
-No dual points or racing ignition (No MSD dist).

 - Any stock unmodified cast iron manual transmission allowed.
 Does not have to be for make and model of car.